-- Hostname / IP to display: SAGE2 shows this value in the top left corner of the display.
+• Hostname / IP to display: SAGE2 shows this value in the top left corner of the display.
 This will be visible for all using the SAGE2 wall.
+If you do not have a static IP, you may need to frequently update this value.

+To start we recommend: localhost

-If you do not have a static IP, you may need to frequently update this value. - Alternate Hostnames / IPs: Add all hostnames and IP's from which users should be able to access the SAGE2 wall in addition to the displayed value.
-Even if the machine is associated with other IP addresses, only the values listed will be allowed for users to connect in on. - Port number: By default this is 9292.
+- Alternate Hostnames / IPs: Add all hostnames and IP's from which users should be able to access the SAGE2 wall in addition to the displayed value.
+Even if the machine is associated with other IP addresses, only the values listed will be allowed for users to connect in on.
+To start we recommend: 127.0.0.1 - Port number: By default this is 9292.
 But will require everyone who connects to your wall to add :9292 to the address in order to access.
 To use standard http port, use 80.
 This will remove the need to specify the port number.
+Depending on your admin level, you might not be able to use 80.

+To start we recommend: 80

+• Secure Port Number: By default 9090.
+By using 443, users connecting to the SAGE2 wall will not need to specify the secure port.
+Depending on your admin level, you might not be able to use 443.

+To start we recommend: 443

-Secure Port Number: By default 9090.
-By using 443, users connecting to the SAGE2 wall will not need to specify the secure port. - Resolution of display: This value must be in pixels.
-Do not include suffix or units marker.
-Layout: Number of panels in the display configuration.
-Note: If you intend to use the web controller, the entered resolution value should be the entire width and height of all panels and for the panel layout it should be 1x1.
-The reason is that the web controller will launch one firefox window large enough to span the entire display. - Remote Sites: Enter in sites that you wish to see the status and share files with.
+• Resolution of display: This value must be in pixels.
+Do not include a suffix or units marker.
+Layout: Number of panels in the display configuration. \ Note: If you intend to use the web controller, the entered resolution value should be the entire width and height of all panels and for the panel layout it should be 1x1.
+The reason is that the web controller will launch one firefox window large enough to span the entire display.

+To start we recommend: 1x1

+- Remote Sites: Enter in sites that you wish to see the status and share files with.
 Label: The name to display on the display.
 Hostname / IP address: Valid hostname / ip which the remote site can be accessed.
-Secure Port Number: The port number that the remote site uses. - Dependency location on the computer: Where the installations for ImageMagick and FFMpeg are installed.
+Secure Port Number: The port number that the remote site uses.
+To start we recommend: sage2server.evl.uic.edu - Dependency location on the computer: Where the installations for ImageMagick and FFMpeg are installed.
 If you are using the SAGE2 binary zip, then this should always be bin\ - Background: A background color can be entered as a CSS hex value.
 If an image is desired to be shown, the path from the public directory of SAGE2 can be used.
 The path must be within the public directory otherwise the file cannot be served.
+The Option to use an SVG is also available, this too must use a public directory path reference otherwise it cannot be served.

+To start we recommend: ignore this for now.

-The Option to use an SVG is also available, this too must use a public directory path reference otherwise it cannot be served. - Meeting ID: When users connect to the SAGE2 wall they will be prompted for the meeting ID before being able to see content.
+• Meeting ID: When users connect to the SAGE2 wall they will be prompted for the meeting ID before being able to see content.
 This applies to the UI, display, and audio manager.
 Web Controller Password: Necessary if you want to use the web controller to remotely start, stop and reset the meeting ID.
-Configuration Page Password: Necessary to access the configuration page again.
+Configuration Page Password: Necessary to access the

-For more configuration variables, see:

-https://bitbucket.org/sage2/sage2/wiki/Configuration

 More complex edits can be done in the 'expert' mode.
+We do not recommend this for first time installers.

 This a fully functional JSON editor with syntax highlighting and syntax validation (see symbols in the left margin).
 Click 'Cancel' or 'Save' to cancel or validate your entries and return to the launch page.